 7/ Dislikes The Food

-Parrots are picky eaters, so your parrot may hiss at you if it’s not in the mood for a certain pellet, seed, fruit, or vegetable you’ve put in its food bowl.
-If the parrot’s spoiled, this is more likely.
+Parrots are picky eaters, so they may hiss at you if they’re disinterested in a certain pellet, seed, fruit, or vegetable you’ve put in their food bowl.
+If a parrot’s spoiled, this is more likely.

 Their territory extends for miles in the wild, so they can seclude themselves from the flock when they need privacy.
-In your home, this is more difficult, especially if you insist on petting and playing.
+In the home, this is more difficult, especially if you insist on petting and playing.

-If your parrot refuses to leave its cage, it may want to be alone.
+A parrot may want to be alone if it refuses to leave its cage.
 The opposite can also be true.
 Perhaps you’re trying to put it into its cage, but it wants to stay outside.

 9/ Too Close To A Favored Item

 Sometimes, parrots develop an unhealthy attachment to inanimate objects.
-This is especially true with mirrors, as parrots often confuse a reflection for a mate.
+This is especially true with mirrors, as parrots often confuse their reflection for a mate.

-It may hiss if you try to remove the item it’s obsessively attached to.
+It may hiss if you try to remove an item it’s obsessively attached to.
 This is to ward you off and protect the object.
 It may also hiss at other pets or birds that get too close to its favorite toy.

-This is most common with growing parrots transitioning through puberty, which can result in mood swings where there are abrupt temperament changes.
+This is most common with growing parrots transitioning through puberty, which can result in mood swings if there are abrupt temperament changes.

 11/ Stressed Out

 Narrowing down the reason for this stress will let you calm the parrot down.
 If the stress goes on for too long, it may result in the parrot:

 - Refusing to eat.